 I never considered myself a hero.
 I was just a young man serving my country.
 I was one of the lucky ones, I came home.

 George H.W.
 Bush, our 41st president, or Martin "Marty" R. Sidener?
 Who was the youngest pilot of WWII?
-That controversy, although not contentious, has gone on for years.
+That controversy, although not serious, has gone on for years.
 The Visual Biography Company filmed the life story of Lt.
-Sidener in July, 2012.
+Sidener on July 16th, 2012.
 Their efforts found the Bush claim to be “almost true”.

 The former President Bush was indeed the youngest pilot in the Navy.
 Born June 1, 1924, he enlisted in the Navy on his 18th birthday, went through 10 months of aviator training and, just three days before his 19th birthday, received his wings as the youngest WWII "Navy" pilot.